 Need fast drainage.
 Species in particular benefit from rock garden conditions.
 Usually short lived (3 or 4 years).
 Hybrids and selections tend to be easier to grow than wild species alongside regular garden plants; wild kinds may die quickly if given too-rich soil and too much water.
 In dry years or with restricted water, however, plants of wild species may thrive.Penstemon barbatus

 Needs some winter chill for best performance.
 Native to mountain regions from Colorado and Utah south to Mexico.
-Open, somewhatsprawling habit to 3 ft. or higher, 1 1/2 ft. wide.
+Open, somewhat sprawling habit to 3 ft. or higher and 1 1/2 ft. wide.
 Bright green foliage.
 Long, loose spikes of red flowers over a long period, starting in late spring or midsummer.
 One of the best penstemons for humid-summer areas.
 Look for foot-tall hybrid ‘Elfin Pink’, with clear pink flowers; 2 1/2-ft. hybrid ‘Rose Elf’, with deep rose blooms; and 2-ft. variety ‘Schooley’s Yellow’, with soft lemon yellow flowers.Penstemon cardinalis

 Native to Coast Ranges of California.
-To 2– 3 ft. tall,1 1/2–2 ft. wide, with waxy gray leaves that vary from lance shaped to oval.
+Grows to 2– 3 ft. tall and 1 1/2–2 ft. wide, with waxy gray leaves that vary from lance shaped to oval.
 Long spikes of narrow bright red flowers in spring or early summer.

-Native to mountains of desert Southwest.
+Native to the mountains of the desert Southwest.
 This scarlet-flowered species is similar to P. centranthifolius.
-Grows 1–3 ft. tall and wide and has lance-shaped, leathery green leaves, sometimes with a whitish bloom (but without a waxy coating).
+Grows to 1–3 ft. tall and wide and has lance-shaped, leathery green leaves, sometimes with a whitish bloom (but without a waxy coating).
 Flowers appear on tall spikes in spring to early summer.
 Tolerates heat.